gongahkia/yuho/doc/future.md

     2. transpile `.yh` code to `.mmd` for diagramtic representations by reading **valid struct instances**, see `./../test_frontend/` and continue working on the code for that
 * Add a live editor if possible that transpiles yuho code live by running a script in the backend and rerenders the mermaid diagram everytime
     * Implement this in svelteflow for extra points
+* Add Yuho CLI tools in Svelte or Rust to run checks similar to Rust Cargo that
+    * make it easy to START writing a Yuho struct in a `.yh` file
+    * check the validity of a Yuho file ending in the file extension `.yh`
+    * transpile the `.yh` file to a `.mmd` file that provides either a Mindmap or Flowchart
+    * think of a funny name for the CLI tool like *junior_lawywer* *(in the spirit of Catala's `clerk`)*

 ### Later